-A. Program Requirements
+Program Requirements

-- 1) Program case list demonstrating a minimum of 250 operative orthopaedic cases per fellow (with fellow as primary or first assistant).
+- Program case list demonstrating a minimum of 250 operative orthopaedic cases per fellow (with fellow as primary or first assistant).
 At least 250 cases must be performed on patients ≤ 18 years of age.
-(See Surgical responsibilities, Section E.) - 2) Program should include an experience at a pediatric trauma center. - 3) \$2,000 accreditation application fee and yearly renewal fee (\$1,000 for programs that are ACGME - 4) Program must provide malpractice coverage (occurrence coverage or claims-made with tail coverage) for each fellow - 5) Program must fulfill Annual Requirements for renewal.
+(See Surgical responsibilities, Section E.) - 2.
+Program should include an experience at a pediatric trauma center. - \$2,400 accreditation application fee and yearly renewal fee (\$1,200 for programs that are ACGME accredited)

+- 4. Program must provide malpractice coverage (occurrence coverage or claims-made with tail coverage) for each fellow - 5.
+Program must fulfill annual requirements for renewal.

-1. New Application for Accreditation: Required documentation:
+Procedure for New Application for Accreditation

+Required documentation:

-- a.
-Each training site applying for initial accreditation must submit a list of operative pediatric orthopaedic cases performed during the prior academic year (July 1st through June 30th) by their teaching faculty with verification letter from OR administration, medical records officer, or other similar officiate.
-This minimum case number reporting will be required with initial application, and with each increase of offered fellowship positions. - b.
-A roster of qualified faculty must be submitted.
+- Each training site applying for initial accreditation must submit a list of operative pediatric orthopaedic cases performed during the prior academic year (July 1st through June 30th) by their teaching faculty with verification letter from OR administration, medical records officer, or other similar officiate.
+This minimum case number reporting will be required with initial application, and with each increase of offered fellowship positions. - A roster of qualified faculty must be submitted.
 There should be an appropriate number of both Active and Candidate POSNA members on faculty to provide a broad educational experience for fellowship training.
-(Faculty Requirements, sections B1. and B2.) - c.
-Detailed description of the educational curriculum (Educational curriculum, section C). - d.
-Detailed description of the pediatric orthopaedic fellow's call responsibilities, inpatient and outpatient clinical activities (Clinical Responsibilities, section F). - e.
+(Faculty Requirements, sections B1. and B2.) - 3.
+Detailed description of the educational curriculum (Educational curriculum, section C). - 4.
+Detailed description of the pediatric orthopaedic fellow's call responsibilities, inpatient and outpatient clinical activities (Clinical Responsibilities, section F). - 5.
 Any new application for POSNA Fellowship Accreditation must be submitted by March 1st for the upcoming match cycle, which begins in August that year.
-The POSNA Fellowship Training Committee will review all new applications and submit a decision to the program by May 1st each year. - Once the program is approved, a \$2000 accreditation fee will be processed.
+The POSNA Fellowship Training Committee will review all new applications and submit a decision to the program by May 1st each year. - 6.
+Once the program is approved, a \$2400 accreditation fee will be processed.

+Accreditation Renewal

-2. Accreditation Renewal: Annual Program Requirements:
+A. Annual Program Requirements:

-- a.
-POSNA Accredited Programs: - i.
-Renewal applications will require review of the actual case logs of the current academic year fellow(s). - 1.
+- 1. POSNA Accredited Programs: - a.
+Renewal applications will require review of the actual case logs of the current academic year fellow(s).
 If the program is not currently training one or more fellows, and therefore no current case logs are available to review, an excel case list including all faculty is required from the previous academic year July 1st through June 30th.
-This affords review of faculty case volume and diversity of pediatric orthopaedic cases (trauma, congenital, etc.). - ii.
-POSNA accredited programs must submit a list of scholarly activity for all faculty completed in the previous academic year (July 1st through June 30th).
+This affords review of faculty case volume and diversity of pediatric orthopaedic cases (trauma, congenital, etc.). - b.
+POSNA accredited programs must submit a list of scholarly activities for all faculty completed in the previous academic year (July 1st through June 30th).
 This should include peer- reviewed publications, poster presentations, and presentations at national/international meetings.
-This is required every year during the renewal process. - iii.
+This is required every year during the renewal process. - c.
 Any changes to the educational curriculum must be submitted during the renewal process.
-If there are NO changes to the curriculum, no documentation beyond what was described in the initial application process is required. - b.
-ACGME accredited programs: - i.
-ACGME program verification letter must be submitted during the renewal process. - c.
-In June, each Fellowship Program will be invoiced \$2,000, for annual accreditation renewal, and must submit payment.
-Programs having ACGME accreditation will be invoiced \$1,000 for initial POSNA accreditation or renewal. - d.
-For BOTH POSNA and ACGME accredited programs, any changes to the faculty roster must be submitted during the renewal process.
-This includes specifying new faculty hires, faculty that have left the program, and faculty that have retired from clinical practice. - e.
-The POSNA Fellowship committee reserves the right to request additional material from programs undergoing faculty or programmatic changes.
+If there are NO changes to the curriculum, no documentation beyond what was described in the initial application process is required.

+2. ACGME accredited programs: ACGME program verification letter must be submitted during the renewal process.

+3 In mid-May, each Fellowship Program will be invoiced \$2,400 for annual accreditation renewal and must submit payment.
+Programs having ACGME accreditation will be invoiced \$1,200 for initial POSNA accreditation or renewal.
+The due date for payment is August 1st.